dev-akhilesh/portfolio/README.md

 ## PORTFOLIO
-This is my Portfolio where you will find the projects that I built using HTML, CSS, and JavaScript.
+This is my Portfolio where you will find the projects that I built using HTML, CSS, React and JavaScript.
 #### https://dev-akhilesh.github.io/